ZiGuan/Machine-Learning-Small-Project/README.md

 # Supervised Learning Algorithms

-## Linear Regression / Multiple Linear Regression
+## Linear Regression
 Linear regression analysis is used to predict the value of a dependent variable based on the value of another independent variable.
-This form of analysis estimates the coefficients of the linear equation, involving one `linear regression` or more independent variables `multiple linear regression` that best predict the value of the dependent variable.

-### Examples of linear regression:
+#### Examples of linear regression:

 * The market price of a house vs. the square footage of a house.
 Can we predict how much a house will sell for, given its size?
 * The tax rate of a country vs. its GDP.
 Can we predict taxation based on a country’s GDP?